ja2/ja2.github.io/fotum/fotum-service-updates.markdown

 # Fotum – Service Updates

+## Update: 25-Sep-2020 @ 20:15 UTC - Fill resize bug

+Verion 1.11 has now been published to the Roku store with a fix for the issue introduced into version 1.10.
+If you used the workaround, then once your installation of the Fotum app has upgraded Fill resize mode can be re-selected

 ## Update: 21-Sep-2020 @ 07:10 UTC – Fotum fails to start when Fill resize mode is used

 Version 1.10 has introduced an issue where the screensaver fails to start if the Fill resize mode is being used.
 A fix is being investigated.
 As a workaround in the meantime, please select one of the other resize modes.